apache/trafficcontrol/PULL_REQUEST_TEMPLATE.md

 <!--
 ************ STOP!! ************
-If this Pull Request is intended to fix a security vulnerability, DO NOT submit it!
+If this PR is intended to fix a security vulnerability, DO NOT submit it!
 Instead, contact the Apache Traffic Control Security Team at security@trafficcontrol.apache.org and follow the guidelines at https://apache.org/security regarding vulnerability disclosure.
 -->
-## What does this PR (Pull Request) do?
+## What does this PR (PR) do?
 - [ ] This PR fixes #REPLACE_ME
 <!-- Or you can say
 - [x] This PR is not related to any Issue